isomerpages/ogp/_about-us/design/yixin.md

   * Launched NEA Campaign.
 Redeem Digital Vouchers accepted at various retailers (Sheng Siong, Giant, NTUC, Courts, Gain City)

-  * Launched CDC Trance 2 in Feb using Distribute app for tracking and new feature for tagging of voucher booklets.
+  * Launched CDC Tranche 2 in Feb using Distribute app for tracking and new feature for tagging of voucher booklets.
 quote: ""
 linkedinId: ""